 10 beads of each color in the bag.
 (This is the tumor)

 5 cups with the sets of beads defined below (Each cup is the number of new cells of each color that are formed by cell division in one unit of time)

+This usually takes about 5 minutes.